The Amazing Race: City Sprint

-Introduced in the 32nd American season, teams complete a series of tasks while racing in the city before returning to the starting point, doubling as the leg's Pit Stop.
-All the tasks involved in the sprint do not contain any Detours or Roadblocks.
+Introduced in season 32, teams complete a series of tasks while racing in the city before returning to the starting point, doubling as the leg's Pit Stop.
+None of the tasks involved in the sprint contain Detours or Roadblocks.
+This format has not return since season 33.

 Scramble

-Introduced in the 34th American season, the Scramble is an obstacle where teams are informed of the leg's tasks at the start of the leg and can perform them in any order.
+Introduced in season 34, the Scramble is an obstacle where teams are given three tasks, which can be performed in any order.
 Completing each task gives a portion of the clue that reveals the location of their ultimate destination.

+Fork in the Road

+Introduced in season 37, the Fork in the Road is an obstacle where teams are given the option of two race routes to the Pit Stop with one team from each route eliminated at the end of the leg.

+Driver's Seat

+Introduced in season 37, the Driver's Seat is an obstacle where the first team to arrive at a designated board must make a decision on how difficult the next task is for all of the teams.
+The team on the driver's seats usually have the power to assign three different amounts of task that teams may need to complete, from the least to the most.
+The Driver's seat, as of season 38 has only appeared before a Roadblock task.
+In the first Driver's Seat the first team had to decide how much rice racers had to thresh in a Roadblock.

+Valet Roulette

+Introduced in season 37, Valet Roulette requires teams to blindly select either a manual or automatic car.

 Pit Stop

 The Pit Stop is the final destination in each leg.
 Once teams have arrived there and checked in, they are given lodging (which can range from simple accommodations such as tents or cots to complete hotel service) and food free of charge as they wait for the next leg to begin.
 Teams will also give interviews with the production team to describe their activities from the last leg; this is interspersed during episode footage of that leg on the subsequent broadcast.
 Teams are generally sequestered to the lodgings but may otherwise use their time freely.
-In early seasons, teams were allowed to socialize with each other at Pit Stops, but between Season 14 and Season 25, teams were sequestered from each other, and often would not learn of the previous elimination until they saw other teams on the next leg.
-Following Season 25, teams have occasionally been allowed to mingle with other teams during Pit Stops.
+In early seasons, teams were allowed to socialize with each other at Pit Stops, but between seasons 14 and 25, teams were sequestered from each other, and often would not learn of the previous elimination until they saw other teams on the next leg.
+Following season 25, teams have occasionally been allowed to mingle with other teams during Pit Stops.